ceafive/sensors-iot/README.md

 ### Step 2: Start Service

-When build is complete you can start the service (make sure port 3000 is free on your local machine) with:
+When build is complete you can start the service (make sure port 3000 & 5000 are free on your local machine) with:

 ```sh
 docker-compose up